low-decarie/Introduction-to-simulation-for-experimental-design-using-R/Presentation/Introduction to simulation for experimental design using R.md

 Redesign the experiment from your favourite recent publication
 - Use the same number of experimental units and try to improve on the design
-- Where the authors lucky?
+- Were the authors lucky?
 Insert problems into the study (eg. other distribution, loss of a replicate).
 Do you consistently get the same results.

+Additional material
+===